viceartur/data-structures-implementation/README.md

-In the repository, you can find my implementation of different data structures (akka ADT) using GoLang.
+In the repository, you can find my implementation of different data structures (aka ADT) using GoLang.